 (9) a student enrolled at least half time in any school, training program, or institution of higher education.
 When determining if a student meets this criteria, the school's, program's or institution's criteria for being enrolled half time shall be used.

-Program funds shall be allocated based on the county's average number of food stamp cases as compared to the statewide total number of such cases.
+Program funds shall be allocated based on the county's average number of SNAP eligible cases as compared to the statewide total number of such cases.
 The average number of cases shall be based on counts of cases as of March 31, June 30, September 30, and December 31 of the previous calendar year.
 The commissioner may reallocate unexpended money appropriated under this section to those county agencies that demonstrate a need for additional funds.

 A registrant under this section is not an employee for the purposes of workers' compensation, unemployment benefits, retirement, or civil service laws, and shall not perform work ordinarily performed by a regular public employee.